Iswebro/theblackvault-tb/the-black-vault-frontend/README.md

 # The Black Vault - Frontend

-A secure, community-driven crypto vault built on Binance Smart Chain.
+A secure, community-driven crypto vault built on Binance Smart Chain with automated background processing.

 ## Features